 Before writing your kettle off as damaged for good, keep in mind that your solution may just be a minor repair.

-One potential reason that the thermostat is not operating correctly is that the pin has been melted, as is seen in this video.
+One potential reason that the thermostat is not operating correctly is that the pin has been melted.
 This is an easy- to-repair problem.

 You can find replacement thermostats for kettles online.
-These are affordable replacement parts, as is seen with this replacement thermostat.
+These are affordable replacement parts.

 Of course, replacement thermostats are not universally compatible.
 Make sure to check with the manufacturer of your kettle to determine which specific replacement part you need.